- 08 January 2019

 The main role of an RMN is to build therapeutic relationships, develop a plan of care with that person, and assist them through their difficult time by empowering them and enabling them to take control over their health.

-The role and responsibilities of an RMN may vary depending on the setting and the group of people that the RMN works with.
-An RMN will typically be involved in:
+The role and responsibilities of an RMN may vary depending on the setting and the group of people that the RMN works with, but these are a few common responsibilities:

 The role of an RMN can be physically and emotionally exhausting but can offer huge rewards.